NeveenEl-Khozondar/NeveenEl-Khozondar/README.md

 ### Hi, it's Niveen Alkhozondar!
 ### A quality assurance engineer!

-- 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning and trying to be a professional software engineering
 - 📫 You can reach me by: niveen.khozonar01@gmail.com
 - 💬 Ask me about anything in the quality assurance field or any tech-related stuff